peteamiri/Tutorials/Cloud Computing/AWS/OverView/README.md

 * `Security issues` - Security is the major issue in cloud computing.
 The cloud service providers implement the best security standards and industry certifications, however, storing data and important files on external service providers always bears a risk.

-AWS cloud infrastructure is designed to be the most flexible and secured cloud network.
+* `Flexibility` - AWS cloud infrastructure is designed to be the most flexible and secured cloud network.
 It provides scalable and highly reliable platform that enables customers to deploy applications and data quickly and securely.

 * `Technical issues` - As cloud service providers offer services to number of clients each day, sometimes the system can have some serious issues leading to business processes temporarily being suspended.
 Additionally, if the internet connection is offline then we will not be able to access any of the applications, server, or data from the cloud.